codingMustache/codingMustache/README.md

 ## Joke of the Day

-Waking up this morning was an eye-opening experience.
+What did Yoda say when he saw himself in 4K?
+"HDMI"

 ## Daily Trivia

-On which day did the World Wide Web go online?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. December 17, 1996
+ 1. Adobe Photoshop
- 2. November 12, 1990
+ 2. GIMP
- 3. November 24, 1995
+ 3. Inkscape
- 4. December 20, 1990
+ 4. Paint.NET

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  Inkscape
 </details>